Split sailing trip: 7 days of croatian specialties

 Island Hvar - one of the oldest european towns

-You will sail out in the morning towards beautiful island of Hvar, the Queen of the Dalmatian islands.
-Island of Hvar offers dense mediterranean nature, rich tradition and architecture in Stari Grad, and a live nightlife.
+In the morning you'll sail towards the beautiful islands of Hvar, the queen of the Dalmatian islands.
+The island of Hvar offers a dense Mediterranean nature, a rich tradition and architecture in Stari Grad and lively nightlife.

 - Restaurant Eremitaž - Fresh seafood served by the sunset

 - Kod Barba Luke - relaxed atmosphere with fresh seafood